 Kamakura

-- About 42km/26m southwest of Tokyo, Kamakura is a pleasant little seaside town that has a nice cluster of interesting sights.
-The 11m Daibutsu (Great Buddha) is an awesome sight and well worth a visit.
+About 42km/26m southwest of Tokyo, Kamakura is a pleasant little seaside town that has a nice cluster of interesting sights.
+The 11-meter-high Daibutsu (Great Buddha) is an awesome sight and well worth a visit.
 Tsurugaoka Hachiman-gu Shrine is a spacious and impressive Shinto shrine near the middle of town.
 And, scattered all around you'll find lovely little Zen temples.
 Kamakura is easy to visit from Tokyo and is a nice change of pace from crowded and bustling Tokyo.

 - Travel time/cost from Tokyo: 55 minutes, Y920